Lin Yutang: Academia

 Lin studied for his bachelor's degree at St. John's University, a Christian university in Shanghai.
 Then he received a half-scholarship to continue study for a doctoral degree at Harvard University.
 He later wrote that in the Widener Library he first found himself and first came alive, but he never saw a Harvard–Yale game.

 In financial difficulty, he left Harvard early and moved to work with the Chinese Labour Corps in France and eventually to Germany, where he completed his requirements for a doctoral degree in Chinese philology at the University of Leipzig.
 From 1923 to 1926, he taught English literature at Peking University.

 Enthusiastic about the success of the Northern Expedition, he briefly served in the new Nationalist government, but soon turned to teaching and writing.
 He found himself in the wake of the New Culture Movement which criticized certain ancient traditions as feudal and harmful.
 Instead of accepting this charge, Lin immersed himself in the Confucian texts and literary culture which his Christian upbringing and English language education had denied him.

 His humor magazine The Analects Fortnightly (Lunyu Banyuekan, 1932–1940, 1945–1949) featured essays by writers such as Hu Shih, Lao She, Lu Xun, and Zhou Zuoren.
 He was one of the figures who introduced the Western concept of humor.
 In 1924, Lin invented the term youmo (幽默), a phono-semantic match with the English word humor.
 Lin used the Analects to promote his conception of humor as the expression of a tolerant, cosmopolitan, understanding and civilized philosophy of life.

 In 1933, Lu Xun attacked the Analects for being apolitical and dismissed Lin's 'small essays' as "bric a brac for the bourgeoisie".
 Lu Xun nevertheless continued to write for the magazine.

 Lin's writings in Chinese were critical of the Nationalist government to the point that he feared for his life.
 Many of his essays from this time were later collected in With Love and Irony (1940).
 In 1933, he met Pearl Buck in Shanghai, who introduced him and his writings to her publisher and future husband, Richard Walsh, head of the John Day Company.

 Lin's relation with Christianity changed over the years.
 His father was a second-generation Christian, but at Tsinghua, Lin asked himself what it meant to be a Christian in China.
-Being a Christian meant acceptance of Western science and progress, but Lin became angry that being a Christian also meant losing touch with China's culture and his own personal identity.
+He felt that being a Christian meant acceptance of Western science and progress, but also that being a Christian also meant losing touch with China's culture and his own personal identity.

 On his return from study abroad, Lin renewed his respect for his father, yet he plunged into study of Confucianism, Taoism, and Buddhism and did not identify himself as Christian until the late 1950s.